Community Development (BA)

 - undergo the National Vetting Bureau process and

 Leaving Certificate examination in five subjects i.e. Grade O6 or H7 in five subjects.
 The five subjects must include English or Irish.

 Note 1: There is no requirement for Mathematics.
 A Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.

-Depending upon the outcome of the vetting process, the Institute reserves the following rights:
+Depending upon the outcome of the vetting process, the University reserves the following rights:

-At present, the placement is composed of supervised community work, for 180 hours over a 20 week period.
+At present, the placement is composed of supervised community work, for 100 hours over a 20 week period.
 It may be possible for applicants, who are already active in community work, to continue this work in order to meet the placement requirements.
-Participants must have satisfactorily completed the Institute’s mandatory Garda Vetting before commencing placement.
+Participants must have satisfactorily completed the Institute’s mandatory vetting before commencing placement.
 Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit)